-Each of the infix operations of Pop-11 has a 'precedence' associated with it.
-A precedence is a number which determines the order in which the operations are applied.
+Parentheses are also the principal way that we get round Pop-11's requirement that everything be written 'linearly'.
+So the 'ordinary' way of writing a division becomes which the operations are applied.
 Both '+' and '-' have a precedence of 5. '\', '/', and '//' however have a precedence of 4, indicating that these operations are applied before addition and subtraction where brackets are not used to remove any ambiguity.
 The concatenator operator '<>' has a precedence of 5.